iNEXT.3D

 The following commands returns observed and asymptotic functional

-diversity (‘FD’) for Fish_incidence_data
+diversity (‘FD’) for Fish_incidence_data, along with its

 confidence interval at diversity order q from 0 to 2.
 Here only the